-We will leverage our core areas of strength in new and exciting ways - bringing together key elements of the unparalleled K-State student experience, teaching, discovery and engagement to spark groundbreaking interdisciplinary collisions and generate positive economic, community and societal impacts.
+We will leverage our core areas of strength in new and exciting ways - bringing together key elements of the unparalleled K-State student experience, teaching, discovery and engagement to spark groundbreaking interdisciplinary collaborations and generate positive economic, community and societal impacts.

 We will prioritize and integrate engagement at all levels of K-State, working just as effectively and impactfully out in the community as we do on our campuses with a focus on generating economic prosperity and positively impacting the state of Kansas at every turn.

-We will leverage every entry point to K-State as opportunities to amplify the experience people have with our university and how we positively impact their lives - from K-State Athletics events and the tremendous passion they inspire among our K-State community to the Marianna Kistler Beach Museum of Art and McCain Auditorium, where arts and culture beautifully intersect and engage visitors and community members alike.
+We will leverage every entry point to K-State as opportunities to amplify the experience people have with our university and how we positively impact their lives - from K-State Athletics events and the tremendous passion they inspire among our

+K-State community to the Marianna Kistler Beach Museum of Art and McCain Auditorium, where arts and culture beautifully intersect and engage visitors and community members alike.

-The same is true for our built environment, where we will intentionally maximize and elevate our three physical campuses (Manhattan, Olathe and Salina); our online programs; our presence in all 105 counties through Kansas State Research and Extension; our research stations and centers across the state; and the significant work our faculty, staff, and students do in the communities we support.
+The same is true for our built environment, where we will intentionally maximize and elevate our three physical campuses (Manhattan, Olathe and Salina); our online programs; our presence in all 105 counties through Kansas State Research and Extension; our research stations and centers across the state; and the significant work our faculty, staff and students do in the communities we support.

 We will reach deeply into our institution and demonstrate both in our words and actions that we are "One K-State."
-This means building and maintaining an inclusive culture that values diverse people, perspectives and disciplines and brings them together at every opportunity, knowing that we have greater impact when we work together and operate as one.
+This means building and maintaining an inclusive culture that values diverse people, perspectives and disciplines and brings them together at every opportunity, knowing that we have greater impact when we work together.
+This is particularly true when it comes to our strong culture of shared governance at K-State.
+We recognize that our governance councils are key partners in how we implement this plan, and we stand ready to leverage these partnerships in new and exciting ways as we continue building our future together.